savanaconda/PortlandDataScience_StockMarket/README.md

 # PortlandDataScience_StockMarket

 ## Description
-Basic stock market analysis from the Appiled Stock Market Analysis Meetup Series of the Portland Data Science Meetup Group
+This project was completed at the Appiled Stock Market Analysis Meetup Series of the Portland Data Science Meetup Group.
+We analyzed the relationship between presidential party and the performance of different stock market sectors, including Basic Industries, Energy, and Healthcare.

 ## System Requirements
 Python 3.6.2, Pandas 0.20.3, Matplotlib 2.0.2, Numpy 1.13.3